-July 8, 2022: My lyrical drama, Endymion or The State of Entropy is now available.
 This is a mythological portrait of my struggle for self-actualization to integrate the conscious with the unconscious.
 Or to put it in another way, an illustrated fantasy which conjures a world in which archetypal characters from Greek mythology battle for dominance as Endymion, the main character attempts to wake himself from endless sleep.
-It is a part-epic battle, part-psychotherapeutic journey written in poetic meter as one continuous dream where Jupiter, Diana (Hekate - Artemis - Selene), Zephyrus, Hermes and Endymion wrestle with reason, fear, hope and divine inspiration.
+It is a part-epic battle, part-psychotherapeutic journey written in poetic meter as one continuous dream where Jupiter, Diana (manifesting in all three aspects of Hekate, Artemis, and Selene, Zephyrus, Hermes and Endymion wrestle with reason, fear, hope and divine inspiration.

 Carl Jung created the term “active imagination” to describe a conscious method of experimentation by harnessing the creative imagination to bridge the gap with the unconscious mind with trance-like visions.
 This best describes how my work took shape when I was writing or should I say experiencing the first draft at the age of 27.